aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/convert-to-image-default-options/_index.md

 ---
+date: 2026-08-23
+description: Learn how to convert OneNote to PNG using Aspose.Note for Java with default settings.
+This step‑by‑step guide shows conversion to image, PDF, and setting image resolution.
+images:
+- /java/onenote-document-loading/convert-to-image-default-options/og-image.png
+keywords:
+- convert onenote to png
+- convert onenote to pdf
+- set image resolution java
+- Aspose.Note Java
+- OneNote image conversion
+lastmod: 2026-08-23
+linktitle: How to convert OneNote to PNG using default options in Java
+og_description: Convert OneNote to PNG with Aspose.Note for Java.
+Follow this concise tutorial to transform .one files into high‑quality images, PDFs, and control resolution.
+og_image_alt: Guide showing Java code converting OneNote to PNG with Aspose.Note
-title: Convert OneNote to Image using Default Options - Java
+og_title: Convert OneNote to PNG using default options in Java
+schemas:
+- author: Aspose
+  dateModified: '2026-08-23'
+  description: Learn how to convert OneNote to PNG using Aspose.Note for Java with
+    default settings.
+This step‑by‑step guide shows conversion to image, PDF, and setting image resolution.
-linktitle: Convert OneNote to Image using Default Options - Java
+  headline: How to convert OneNote to PNG using default options in Java
+  type: TechArticle
+- questions:
+  - answer: Yes.
+Iterate over `Document.getPages()` and call `save` for each page, providing a unique file name.
+    question: Can I convert a multi‑page OneNote notebook to separate images?
+  - answer: 'Use `ImageSaveOptions` to set DPI before saving: `ImageSaveOptions options = new ImageSaveOptions(SaveFormat.Png); options.setResolution(300); document.save("out.png",
+      options);` This is the recommended way to **set image resolution java**.'
+    question: How do I change the image resolution?
+  - answer: Absolutely.
+Replace `SaveFormat.Gif` with `SaveFormat.Pdf` to generate
+      a PDF document.
+    question: Is it possible to convert OneNote directly to PDF instead of an image?
+  - answer: No. The trial version produces full‑quality images without watermarks;
+      a license is only required for commercial deployment.
+    question: Does the free trial impose watermarks on the output images?
+  - answer: GIF and JPEG typically produce smaller files than PNG, but choose based on quality needs—PNG is lossless, while JPEG is lossy.
+    question: Which image format gives the smallest file size?
+  type: FAQPage
 second_title: Aspose.Note Java API
-description: Effortlessly convert OneNote to image using Aspose.Note for Java.
-Learn to convert OneNote to PDF and set image resolution java.
-Follow this step‑by‑step tutorial.
+tags:
+- convert onenote
+- Aspose.Note
+- Java document processing
+title: How to convert OneNote to PNG using default options in Java
+url: /java/onenote-document-loading/convert-to-image-default-options/
 weight: 15
-url: /java/onenote-document-loading/convert-to-image-default-options/
-date: 2026-02-18
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Convert OneNote to Image using Default Options - Java
+# How to convert OneNote to PNG using default options in Java

 ## Introduction

-In modern applications, **convert OneNote to image** is a frequent need—whether you’re generating thumbnails for a web gallery, embedding pages in a PDF, or archiving content as PNG/JPEG files.
-This tutorial walks you through the exact steps to **convert OneNote to image** with Aspose.Note for Java using the library’s default options.
-By the end, you’ll be able to save OneNote as an image with just a few lines of code and understand how to extend the process for PDF conversion and image‑resolution control.
+Converting OneNote to PNG is a common requirement when you need static previews, thumbnails, or archival images of notebook pages.
+In this tutorial you’ll learn how to **convert OneNote to PNG** using Aspose.Note for Java with the library’s default settings.
+By the end you’ll be able to generate PNG files in just a few lines of code, understand how to switch to PDF, and discover how to set image resolution when needed—all without installing Microsoft Office.

 ## Quick Answers
 - **What library handles OneNote conversion in Java?** Aspose.Note for Java.